 Now, with the president saying all that, think about this.

-What whatever happened to the dossier and the hookers urinating in the bed that Donald Trump would challenge Vladimir Putin this way.
+Whatever happened to the dossier and the hookers urinating in the bed that Donald Trump would challenge Vladimir Putin this way.

-Now, if Germany begins to realize maybe Donald Trump is right, and of course, we have more natural gas than than any country in the world that could supply our friends in Western Europe, that if they're allowed to become way too dependent on Russia for the bulk of their energy supply,
+Now, if Germany begins to realize maybe Donald Trump is right, and of course, we have more natural gas than any country in the world that could supply our friends in Western Europe, that if they're allowed to become way too dependent on Russia for the bulk of their energy supply, all they're doing, if they stop that dependence and stop these billion-dollar deals with Russia,

-Which, by the way, which should once and for all put an end to all these ludicrous fake news claims that Donald Trump is somehow beholden of Vladimir Putin.
+propping up Russia while we're paying the bulk of monies to defend them, it would end up crippling Putin and Russia's economy, which, by the way, which should once and for all put an end to all these ludicrous fake news claims that Donald Trump is somehow beholden to Vladimir Putin.

-Because if Germany cancels those energy deals with Russia, if they started to buy oil and gas from us, the United States, which is what the president's really negotiating here for you liberals that can't follow the bouncing ball.
+Because if Germany cancels those energy deals with Russia, if they started to buy oil and gas from us, the United States, which is what the president's really negotiating here for you liberals that can't follow the bouncing ball, well, the country that stands to lose the most is Russia by far.

 And that was the whole point of what the president said.

-And I noticed Pelosi and Schumer, if you're not kissing the ass of a dictator, and they're so upset about Vladimir Putin, you know, they're now criticizing Trump for daring to criticize Germany's energy dependence that they are choosing with Russia, and yet we pay the bulk of the bill for NATO to defend uh our Western European allies.
+And I noticed Pelosi and Schumer, if you're not kissing the ass of a dictator and they're so upset about Vladimir Putin, you know, they're now criticizing Trump for daring to criticize Germany's energy dependence that they are choosing with Russia, and yet we pay the bulk of the bill for NATO to defend our Western European allies.

 We don't mind paying our share.